 Meningitis

-Meningitis is an inflammation of the meninges; an inflammation of the protective layers to the brains.
+Meningitis is an inflammation of the meninges; an inflammation of the protective layers to the brain.
 Septicaemia is the blood poisoning form of the disease.

 Often, there is a superimposed image of both encephalitis and meningitis, that is then referred to as meningo-encephalitis.